cmusatyalab/hawk/docs/user_guide.md

 transmitted to the scouts via <i>a2s_configure_scout</i> call.
 When a scout receives the configuration message, it initializes all modules needed for the mission which includes training, processing, selective transmission, and so on.
-The configuration message also includes the initial boostrapping examples or the intial trained model.
+The configuration message also includes the initial bootstrapping examples or the initial trained model.
 The admin waits to receive reply from all the participating scouts.
 On receiving response from all the participating scouts, the admin calls <i>a2s_start_mission</i> to begin the mission.
 The model processing the incoming tiles and the selective module selects a small subset for transmission.
-These tiles are publised by the scouts using
+These tiles are published by the scouts using
 <i>s2h_send_tiles</i> method.
 The inbound process receives these tiles along
 with their meta-data and saves them in "images" and "meta" directory respectively.
 The labels from the annotator are saved in the "labels" directory.